Green Labs Highlights

 Step 3: Earn Recognition for taking action to make more sustainable choices in your lab.
 The Green Labs at Emory Team will review your checklist and award your lab with a certification level.
 You will receive recognition and visible lab signage and graphics.

 Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Labs Incentives Fund Application.
-The 2024-2025 Incentives Fund applications are OPEN until September 20th, 2024.
-Apply here!
+The 2024-2025 Incentives Fund applications are CLOSED and will reopen in May 2025.
+Thanks to all who applied!

 Click here to check out the past year’s winners.